-(1) Upon his separation from the Company on August 14, 2017, Mr. Giambruno forfeited all unvested equity.
+(1) Mr. Brodbeck resigned from the Company in March 2019.
+Upon his resignation from the Company, Mr. Brodbeck forfeited all unvested equity.

-Mr. Ciardiello commenced employment with the Company in November 2016 and in connection with joining the Company, was awarded an equity grant of 18,000 RSUs.
-Mr. Ciardiello did not receive an additional equity grant in 2017.
-Mr. Brodbeck and Ms. Nadler commenced employment with us in January 2017 and July 2017, respectively, and in connection with joining the Company, the Compensation Committee awarded each of them equity grants of options and RSUs.
-The purpose of these grants was largely to attract these executives to leave their then-current employment and join the Company, as well as to align their interests with those of our stockholders.
+Mr. Weiss commenced employment with us in February 2018, and in connection with joining the Company, the Compensation Committee awarded Mr. Weiss an equity grant of options and RSUs.
+The purpose of these grants was largely to attract Mr. Weiss to leave his then-current employment and join the Company, as well as to align his interests with those of our stockholders.

-All equity awards granted in 2017 to our NEOs vest in equal annual installments over four years, subject to the NEO's continued service with us.
+All equity awards granted in 2018 to our NEOs vest in equal annual installments over four years, subject to the NEO's continued service with us.
 We believe that, at this stage in our growth, time-based equity awards align the interests of our named executive officers with the long-term interests of our stockholders and provide incentives to our named executive officers to continue to build and grow the Company, to enhance stockholder value and to attract and retain our executives.